smithWEBtek/swt-v3/db/posts/asdf.md

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-review React, Redux and Javascript all week
+### review React, Redux and Javascript all week

-add spinner for big fetches
+- add spinner for big fetches
-reset button: set Students, Teachers and Resources back to active: true more stuff on the site; add more artifacts visually clarify views for Student, Teacher, Lesson and related sub-sections
+- reset button: set Students, Teachers and Resources back to active: true
+- more stuff on the site; add more artifacts
+- visually clarify views for Student, Teacher, Lesson and related sub-sections

 settle on a pattern for dev and prod just change the 5 'service' files to point to local server if you wish